 We get it, Arc'teryx products are high tech!
-I've written a bunch of descriptions for Arc'teryx winter products, and I've learned a lot about what is behind their fancy naming system.
+I've written a bunch of descriptions for Arc'teryx winter products, and I've learned a lot about what is behind their fancy, and at times complicated, naming system.
 I also learned that there are loyal Arc'teryx customers who actually care a whole lot about all the details and want to know what all the codes mean.

 I’ll share what I learned about decoding Arc'teryx products, including the naming schemes, the name modifiers, different types of GORE-TEX, and Arc'teryx/GORE-TEX material codes.
 What’s in a name?
 Quite a bit, it turns out.